Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-15-tex-workflow.md

 ![cd](/images/tutorials/website/cd.png)

-use Pandoc to convert your documents by running
+Use Pandoc to convert your documents by running

 ```
 pandoc input.md -o output.pdf